FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting Limerick City and County Council - 19th December 2024.md

 **Community, Leisure, Arts, Heritage and Culture**

- Khurram Iqbal, Limerick Migrants Forum---
+ Khurram Iqbal, Limerick Migrants Forum
+---
 7

 The Príomh Chomhairleoir concluded the meeting by wishing everyone a Happy Christmas